Scientists: Long-Buried Ice Age Forest Offers Climate Change Clues

 It reminds him of the swampy forests in the river delta above Mobile Bay.

 "The placement of the trees, how far apart they are and everything, as you're swimming, is just like in a forest," Raines says.
-They're about five feet apart.
+They're about 5 feet apart.
 And you'll see the knees around the cypress."

 A preserved Ice Age forest